 Before you can create a Place, a Place Set must first be created where the place can be stored.

 - Use that setId to add Places to that Place Set.
 Each Place is also assigned a unique place identifier (placeId) by Content Tools.

 - Use that placeId to create a Site around that place.
 Each Site is assigned a unique identifier (siteId) by Content Tools.

-You can then use those identifiers and the Content Tools APIs to:
+You can then use those identifiers and the Places API to:

 - Add, delete or update Places in a Place Set.

 - Retrieve information about Places or Places sets.

 - Enhance the details about a Place.
 For example, you can add a phone number, a comment about the place, or a unique external place ID for that place—perhaps to match the ID in your accounting system or TMS.